bradfrost/atomic-design/chapter-1.md

 The page metaphor served its purpose helping users familiarize themselves with the Web, and provided creators with a necessary transitional language for which to create for a brand new medium.
 But in order to create thoughtful interfaces meant to be served to a multitude of connected devices, the time has come for us to evolve beyond the page.

-## Tearing Up the Page
+## Tearing up the page

 > Design systems, not pages. - [Andy Clarke](stuffandnonsense.co.uk/blog/about/walls_come_tumbling_down_presentation_slides_and_transcript/)

-- Folks like Andy Clarke, Stephen Hay, and Jina Bolton have been
+Folks like Andy Clarke, Stephen Hay, and Jina Bolton have been

 - The ever-shifting Web landscape and the need for modularity
 - What’s old is new again.
 Brand identity systems
 - a history of modular design

-## Trends (note: need title)
+## Death to yet-another-redesign

+Not another redesign

+## Evolving deliverables
-Trends: style tiles, element collages, UI frameworks, pattern libraries, CSS architecture, not another redesign
+Trends: style tiles, element collages, UI frameworks, pattern libraries, CSS architecture

 [Responsive deliverables](http://daverupert.com/2013/04/responsive-deliverables/) by Dave Rupert.

-## Design Systems Save the Day
+## Design systems save the day
 Advantages of design systems: promote consistency, establish a consistent vocabulary, create more robust deliverables, establish a system that can be modified and extended, future-friendly
 - [Front-end Style Guides](http://maban.co.uk/projects/front-end-style-guides/) by Anna Debenham

-## UI Frameworks in Theory and in Practice
+## UI frameworks, in theory and in practice
 - The rise of UI frameworks
 - Issues with UI frameworks and pattern libraries